 Credit: Jim Bancks, creator of comic strip ‘Ginger Meggs’, and Jack O’Hagan discuss Jack’s character song of the same name, 1948.

 Credit: Singing commercial recording session c.
 1950’s.
-Left to right – Jack Westmore, Don Moore, Vic West (or Joe Hudson), Terry King (or Dorothy Baker), Bob Horsfal, Judy Wright, Elaine McKenna, Ron Rosenberg at piano and standing far right, Jack O’Hagan.
+Left to right – Jack Westmore, Don Moore, Vic West (or Joe Hudson), Terry King (or Dorothy Baker), Bob Horsfall, Judy Wright, unknown man, Elaine McKenna, Ron Rosenberg at piano and standing far right, Jack O’Hagan.
 Arts Centre Melbourne, Performing Arts Collection.